 - Bentley Road to Jordan Pond (7.6 miles)

 - Jordan Pond to Iverson Park 6.4 miles)

 The sections skip several areas that are not of much interest or that do not need much explanation.
 There is a lot of stream above Bevent, but it is very small.
 Great for trout, bad for paddling.
 Bentley Pond is skipped, as is McDill Pond, as both are mill ponds and not much fun.
 The short stretch below McDill pond will also not be emphasized, though it can be quite pretty.
 This scheme follows from Paddling Southern Wisconsin by Mike Svob, an essential purchase for all Wisconsin paddlers.
 I relied on the Padding Northern Wisconsin when I did the headwaters of the Wisconsin.

 An important factor in paddling the Plover is water.
 The Plover is not a deep river in the best of times.
 When the water gets low, there is too much walking involved and not enough paddling.
-There is a USGS gauge with real time stats.
+There was a USGS gauge with real time stats, but it fell victim to budget cuts.
 It is located at the Highway 66 (used to be Highway 10) bridge just at the upriver edge of Iverson Park.
 In general, 3 to 3.5 feet of water is enough to get by.
 Less than that will impact your enjoyment.
 More than 4.5 and the banks will be flooded.

 The best thing about the Plover is that it is relatively unspoiled.
 For much of its length, it is a northern Wisconsin experience.
 Few houses in sight, no powerboats, lots of wildlife.
 It is shallow enough to present little danger and has enough current to move even novices to their destination.
 It is mainly sandy bottomed, so even low water is inconvenient, but not a danger to your boat.
 The sections outlined are short and suitable for leisurely trips.
 The river meanders considerably, so it rewards technique, while not demanding it.